Complete Travel Guide: Lucknow Best Places to Visit, Foods, Activities, and More

 Indeed, this place had to be on our list of best places to visit in Lucknow.

 More formally, Dr. Bhim Rao Ambedkar Park is dedicated to Bhim Rao Ambedkar for his social work.
-This iconic place is entirely made of marbles and various bonsai trees.
+This iconic place is entirely made of marble and various bonsai trees.

-Most noteworthy, the grand statues of Ambedkar Sahab are perched at different locations inside the park.
+Most noteworthy is the grand statues of Ambedkar Sahab, which are perched at different locations inside the park.

 AMBEDKAR PARK - Lucknow Best Places To Visit